trippleflux/nxscripts/nxmydb/trunk/readme.txt

     - Maximum number of sustained connections (usually double the average)
     - Default: Pool_Average * 2

-  Pool_Expiration
-    - Seconds until a connection expires (less than MySQL's interactive_timeout)
-    - Default: 3600 (1 hour)

   Pool_Timeout
     - Seconds to wait for a connection to become available
     - Default: 5

+  Pool_Expiration
+    - Seconds until a connection expires
+    - Should be less than MySQL's "interactive_timeout" value
+    - Default: 3600 (1 hour)

+  Pool_Validate
+    - Seconds until a connection is be validated (checks old connections)
+    - Default: 60 (1 minute)

   ############################################################
   # b) yaSSL Cipher Suites                                   #